A yellow to amber colour oil with a mild, slightly nutty aroma that has been cold pressed from the organic seeds of a South American fruit.

 0.2% Organic Roman Chamomile Essential Oil

-Weigh all stage 1 materials into a stainless steel bowl and place into a saucepan of boiling water (double boiler/bain marie).
+Weigh all Stage 1 (fat stage) materials into a stainless steel bowl and place into a saucepan of boiling water (double boiler/bain marie).
 Bring up to a temperature of over 75°C.

-When the stage 1 is over 75°C, add the boiling water to a larger stainless steel bowl.
+When the Stage 1 (fat stage) is over 75°C, add the boiling water and Cucumber Glycerol Extract to a larger stainless steel bowl.

 Swap the bowls over so the larger bowl is in the double boiler.
-Pour the stage 1 (fat stage) ingredients into the large bowl (stage 2) and stir gently without creating air bubbles.
-Only when everything is over 75°C, stir continually for 5 minutes.
+Pour the Stage 1 (fat stage) ingredients into the Stage 2 (water stage) ingredients in the large bowl and stir gently without creating air bubbles.
+Check that the temperature is over 75°C and then stir continually for 5 minutes.

 After 5 minutes, remove bowl from the double boiler and put into a pan of cold water to cool it down quickly.
 Keep stirring all the time.

-When the cream or lotion is under 40°C add the remaining stage 3 ingredients.
+When the lotion is under 40°C add the remaining stage 3 (heat sensitive) ingredients.
 Combine thoroughly, jar and label.

-It has been found to be productive for over 75 years and is a high yielding plant from which the seeds are harvested throughout the year.
+Used for centuries by the indigenous peoples of the Amazonian rain forest.
 After the seeds have been removed from the pods they are cold pressed to release the oil.
 The remaining pulp is used to make flour, bread, animal feed and even soap.
-Very little is wasted which we like a lot.
+Very little is wasted.